 Tontine Crescent, Boston

 HSH designed a transformative project, creating public space from the currently underutilized streets in an area called the Tontine Crescent, harking back to its original design and usage 100 years ago.
-It involved replacing vehicular Right of Way with new public space and bicycle accommodations.
+It involved replacing vehicular right of way (ROW) with new public space and bicycle accommodations.
 In collaboration with HSH and the City, the developer implemented a tactical pedestrian intervention plan in 2018, installing temporary curbing, planters, and barriers to create a public space within the existing roadway, as well as placing bollards as bump outs and applying new pavement markings for bicycle and vehicular operations.